bmwant/bmwlog-static/source/_drafts/crypto-is-the-future.md

 ~~ CI abuse here ~~

-Any precedent like this one drives forward a development of better protection It reminds me of an [Arms race](https://en.wikipedia.org/wiki/Arms_race) which isn't necessary a good thing, but it allows technologies to develop faster and eventually to be applied for peacful purposes.
+Any precedent like this one drives forward a development of better protection methods and enchances security altogether.
+It reminds me of an [Arms race](https://en.wikipedia.org/wiki/Arms_race) which isn't necessary a good thing, but it allows technologies to develop faster and eventually to be applied for peacful purposes.

 ### It has no real value